perosb/energy_max_tracker/README.md

 - **Entities Created**:
   - `sensor.max_power_<index>_<entry_id>`: Top `num_max_values` hourly average power values in kW (e.g., `sensor.max_power_1_01K6ABFNPK61HBVAN855WBHXBG`).
   - `sensor.power_max_source_<entry_id>`: Tracks the source sensor in watts, `0` if negative or binary sensor is off/unavailable.
+  - `sensor.current_hourly_energy_<entry_id>`: Cumulative kWh usage so far in the current hour.
 - **Service**: Call `power_max_tracker.update_max_values` via Developer Tools > Services to recalculate max values from midnight.
 - **Updates**: Max sensors update at 1 minute past each hour or after calling the service.
-The source sensor updates in real-time when the binary sensor is `"on"`.
+The source and energy sensors update in real-time when the binary sensor is `"on"`.

+## Important Notes
+- **Renaming Source Sensor**: If the `source_sensor` is renamed (e.g., from `sensor.power_sensor` to `sensor.new_power_sensor`), the integration will stop tracking it.
+Update the configuration with the new entity ID and restart Home Assistant to restore functionality.

 ## License
 MIT License.
 See `LICENSE` file for details.